-The non-car lane was a narrow walled off section with two-way traffic.
+Unfortunately, there is no dedicated Golden Gate Bridge bike lane.
+The non-car lane, as I will call it, was a narrow walled off section with two-way traffic.
 Also, the traffic noise from the all the cars made it hard to hear other people.
 At one point, I could see a girl walking towards me looking at her cell phone.
 I tried to scream at her to watch out, but I had to slam on my brakes to avoid hitting her.

 We Made it to Sausalito

 It actually took us about 3 hours to get to Sausalito.
 We did take our time, stopping to take pictures, plus we had the little detour.
 I don’t think it will take most people that long.
 By the time, we got to Sausalito we were starving.
 We looked at the ferry schedule and decided that maybe we should just stop and have a bite then head back.
 Part of me did want to continue on to Tiburon, but that would mean another 10 miles of sharing the road with cars.